 Income Tax Benefits

-Under the Export Services Act, exempt businesses are generally subject to an income tax rate of 4% on the net income derived from the exempt operation, which can be reduced to 3% if certain conditions are met.
-The statute imposes a base period income limitation on the income tax benefits for businesses that were engaged in the eligible activity before filing the tax exemption application under the Export Services Act.
+Under Act 20, exempt businesses are generally subject to an income tax rate of 4% on the net income derived from the exempt operation, which can be reduced to 3% if certain conditions are met.
+The statute imposes a base period income limitation on the income tax benefits for businesses that were engaged in the eligible activity before filing the tax exemption application under Act 20.

 Income Tax Exemption for Distributions